-Summer is the happiest and most idyllic of seasons, yet there also seems to be an ominous correlation with grotesque acts of child murder.
+Summer is supposed to be the happiest and most idyllic of seasons, yet there also seems to be an ominous correlation with grotesque acts of child murder.
 From Sarah Payne to the Soham murders, kids seem to have been targeted in the period stretching from the end of spring to the end of summer.
-What might be the reasons for this?
-And is it a phenomenon based on empirical facts or mere media perception?
+What might be the reasons for this and is it a phenomenon based on empirical facts or mere media perception?

 Let’s consider the various crimes, which each exemplify a key reason why summer and child abductions/murders may have a cause-and-effect connection.

 In early August 2002, a crime was committed which would appal the nation and make two ordinary girls into tragic icons, their smiling faces reproduced endlessly in the media.
 The girls were Holly Wells and Jessica Chapman of Soham, Cambridgeshire – best friends who vanished into thin air while out and about in their seemingly safe home town.
 They wore matching Manchester United shirts, posing for a photograph together just hours before their murder.
 It was this image that was emblazoned in the media endlessly in the ensuing days and months.
 As Holly’s mum later said, “It is our last picture of our daughter, yet it represents something evil – that is exquisitely painful.”

 Summer brings with it a kind of liberation for children.
 Not just from school, thanks to the almost unimaginably long and lovely summer break, but from everyday parental rules as well.
 The days are long, people socialise for longer, evenings no longer feel like evenings.